QpxDesign/TREC-iKAT/README.md

 install news articles corpus from [Kaggle](https://www.kaggle.com/datasets/sbhatti/news-articles-corpus?resource=download) (~2GB) and place it in data/news-articles (used to train passage classifier)

+if you're using ChatGPT instead of Llama, [generate an OPENAI API Key](https://openai.com/blog/openai-api) and set it as an enviromental variable: `export OPENAI_API_KEY='yourkey'`

 #### Running Pyserini with clueweb22

 1. Place ikat collections (named `ikat_collection_2023_0n.json`) into /data/clueweb/